Find out which countries are welcoming US tourists back - KRDO

 Uganda

-NEW: This lush nation in Central Africa is open to US tourists who have a negative Covid-19 test result taken no more than 120 hours before departure.
-Outbound travelers must also present a negative test.
+This lush nation in Central Africa is open to US tourists who have a negative Covid-19 test result taken no more than 120 hours before departure.
 Read more here.

 United Arab Emirates

-NEW: The UAE has recently relaxed entry requirements.
-Tourist visas for US citizen are being issued at the Abu Dhabi and Dubai airports.
+The UAE has recently relaxed entry requirements.
+Tourist visas for US citizens are being issued at the Abu Dhabi and Dubai airports.
 Travelers 12 and older must present a negative Covid-19 PCR test result within 96 hours of departure.
-Even with a negative test, you can still expect a mandatory quarantine and a follow-up test.
+Even with a negative test, you might still need to quarantine (depending on the emirate) and take a follow-up test.
 Check here for updates and details.

 United Kingdom

 UPDATE: Technically, US travelers may still travel to the United Kingdom.
-But travel to the United Kingdom for leisure is being highly discouraged because of the new coronavirus variant.
+But travel for leisure is being highly discouraged because of the new coronavirus variant.
 You should closely follow news reports and watch for updates on the US Embassy link here before making any plans.
-If you choose to go, you must have a negative Covid-19 test result taken 72 hours before departure.
+If you still choose to go, you must have a negative Covid-19 test result taken 72 hours before departure to enter and quarantine for 10 days.
+Also note that rules may vary between England, Scotland, Wales and Northern Ireland.
 Click this link for more details on this rapidly changing situation.

 Zambia

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.